 INSULIN HUMAN ISOPHANE SUSPENSION 70/REGULAR 30 - INJECTION

-HOW TO USE: Read the Patient Information Leaflet before you start using this insulin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using combination isophane/regular insulin and each time you get a refill.
+If you have any questions, ask your doctor, diabetes educator, or pharmacist.

-Gently roll the vial or cartridge, turning it upside down and back to mix the medication.
+Before using, gently roll the vial or cartridge, turning it upside down and back 10 times to mix the medication.
 Do not shake the container.
-Check the product visually for clumps or discoloration.
+Check this product visually for particles or discoloration.
 If either is present, do not use the insulin.
 Combination isophane/regular insulin should look evenly cloudy/milky after mixing.
 Do not use if you see clumps of white material, a "frosty" appearance, or particles stuck to the sides of the vial or cartridge.

 Additional Humulin 70-30 Information

 Humulin 70-30 User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Find out what women really need.